 Therefore, there are now skilled Greeks who specialize in the production of Turking cotton towels While on the island… if you want to avoid an international diplomatic incident, don’t call them Turkish!

-As a plus, they dry really fast, roll up easily and take almost no space in your luggage.
-Perfect to visit all the beaches in Crete.
+As a plus, they dry really fast, roll up easily, and take up almost no space in your luggage.
+They are perfect for visiting all the beaches in Crete.

 Wooden Male… Parts

 Crete is full of many things.
 There is history.
-There are beaches, gorges, bars, forests, mountains, taverns.
+There are beaches, gorges, bars, forests, mountains, and taverns.
 Oh, and we forgot.
-There are plenty of male parts too!
+There are plenty of male parts, too!
 Wooden ones, at least…

 Almost every souvenir store has a few of them on display.

-You may wonder what their use is… Well, it’s not the first idea that comes to your mind, for sure.
+You may wonder what their use is… Well, it’s not the first idea that comes to your mind.
 Instead, they are often clever bottle-openers or even keychains.

 Thyme Honey

-For a sweeter gift or souvenir from Crete, honey can be a healthy alternative.
-It is no wonder you can find a large pot of local honey in almost every Cretan house.
+Honey is a healthy alternative to sugar for a sweeter gift or souvenir from Crete.
+No wonder you can find a large pot of local honey in almost every Cretan house.

 After all, honey is an indispensable part of the Cretan diet and a symbol of health and well-being.

-The main reason the Cretan honey is so tasty and unique has to do with the climate.
+The main reason Cretan honey is so tasty and unique is the climate.
 Because there are almost no rains throughout the year, the Cretan flowers become waterless and rich in flavor.
 As a result, the final nectar produced by bees is exceptional.

-Also, since most honey made on the island comes from thyme, it’s usually super fragrant too.
-Whether you consume it raw or use it to sweeten your tea, you will certainly notice its superb taste.
+Also, since most honey on the island comes from thyme, it’s usually super fragrant.
+Whether you consume it raw or use it to sweeten your tea, you will notice its superb taste.

 Herbs and Spices

-Did you know there are more than 100 species of wildflowers and herbs unique to Crete?
-Since antiquity, locals have been using local herbs and spices both as medicines and as ways to add flavor to their meals.
+Did you know there are more than 100 species of wildflowers, greens, and herbs unique to Crete?
+Since antiquity, locals have been using local herbs and spices as medicines and ways to add flavor to their meals.

-Nowadays, you can find a rich variety of local herbs and spices in specialized shops, as well as souvenir and grocery stores.
+Nowadays, a wide variety of local herbs and spices can be found in specialized shops, souvenirs, and grocery stores.

 If you use lots of basil, mint, or rosemary back home, you can consider visiting such a store to get some for the winter.
-You will notice their exceptional quality and fragrance from the first moment you taste them.
+You will notice their exceptional quality and fragrance from the first taste.

 Malotira Tea

-So, apart from a hot beverage, you can use it to treat gastrointestinal problems, colds, and inflammations of any kind.
+So, in addition to being a hot beverage, it can be used to treat gastrointestinal problems, colds, and inflammations.

-Although Malotira is very rare to find in nature, many locals grow it in specialized fields, often close to the White Mountains.
+Although Malotira is rare, many locals grow it in specialized fields, often close to Crete’s White Mountains.
+You can bring this unique herb home.
+Like any tea, it is light to carry and won’t significantly affect luggage weight.

 Briki

-Since you won’t probably be able to brew it on hot sand, as the authentic tradition requires, then get a metal one (instead of a ceramic briki) in order to be able to put it directly on the flame.
+Since you probably won’t be able to brew it on hot sand, as the authentic tradition requires, get a metal one (instead of a ceramic briki) to put it directly on the flame.

 D.O.P.
 Cheese